vapor-ware/synse-docs/docs/server/api.v3.md

 In the API [Reference](#reference) section below, each item describes the URI and method(s) for the endpoint, as well as the expected response data on success, and possible error codes on failure.

+Within this document:

+- `localhost:5000`, `#!shell ${server}`, and other references to the hostname/IP and port of the Synse Server instance are all functionally equivalent and serve only as a placeholder which should be replaced with instance's IP/port.
+- The examples provided for each item use the [Synse Python Client](https://github.com/vapor-ware/synse-client-python) for the Python examples.
+- All specified URI parameters are required.
+- All specified query parameters are optional.

 ### Requests

 Each item defines the basic endpoint information in a table which looks like: